-- Warning: A formal statement that the behavior was unacceptable and a warning that further infractions of any College policy, procedure or directive will result in more severe sanctions/responsive actions. - Probation: A written reprimand for violation of the Code of Student Conduct, providing for more severe disciplinary sanctions in the event that the student or organization is found in violation of any College policy, procedure or directive within a specified period of time.
-Terms of the probation will be specified and may include denial of specified social privileges, exclusion from co-curricular activities, non-contact orders and/or other measures deemed appropriate. - Suspension: Termination of student status for a definite period of time not to exceed two years, and/or until specific criteria are met.
+- Warning: A formal statement that the behavior was unacceptable and a warning that further infractions of any College policy, procedure or directive will result in more severe sanctions/responsive actions. - O Probation: A written reprimand for violation of the Code of Student Conduct, providing for more severe disciplinary sanctions in the event that the student or organization is found in violation of any College policy, procedure or directive within a specified period of time.
+Terms of the probation will be specified and may include denial of specified social privileges, exclusion from co-curricular activities, non-contact orders and/or other measures deemed appropriate. - O Suspension: Termination of student status for a definite period of time not to exceed two years, and/or until specific criteria are met.
 Students who return from suspension are automatically placed on probation through the remainder of their tenure at College.
-This sanction will be noted as a Conduct Suspension on the student's official transcript. - Expulsion: Permanent termination of student status, revocation of rights to be on campus for any reason or attend College-sponsored events.
+This sanction will be noted as a Conduct Suspension on the student's official transcript. - o Expulsion: Permanent termination of student status, revocation of rights to be on campus for any reason or attend College-sponsored events.
 This sanction will be noted as a Conduct Expulsion on the student's official transcript. - Withholding Diploma.
 The College may withhold a student's diploma for a specified period of time and/or deny a student participation in commencement activities if the student has a complaint pending, or as a sanction if the student is found responsible for an alleged violation. - Revocation of Degree.
-The College reserves the right to revoke a degree awarded from the College for fraud, misrepresentation or other violation of College policies, procedures or directives in obtaining the degree, or for other serious violations committed by a student prior to graduation.
+The College reserves the right to revoke a degree awarded from the College for fraud, misrepresentation or other violation of College policies, procedures or directives in obtaining the degree, or for other serious violations committed by a student prior to graduation. - o Organizational Sanctions.
+Deactivation, de-recognition, loss of all privileges (including registration), for a specified period of time. - o Other Actions: In addition to or in place of the above sanctions, the College may assign any other sanctions as deemed appropriate.